 In principle, the UBO is any natural person who ultimately owns or controls the entity through direct or indirect ownership of a sufficient percentage of the shares or voting rights or ownership interest in that entity or through control via other means (in principle a shareholding of 25 per cent plus one share shall be an indication of respectively direct or indirect ownership).
-In line with EU requirements, the public will have access to information contained in the RBE without having to demonstrate a legitimate interest.
+Further to the judgment of 22 November 2022 of the Court of Justice of the European Union delivered in joined cases C 37/20 and C 601/20, access to the RBE has been restricted to professionals subject to the Luxembourg Law of 12 November 2004 on the fight against money laundering and terrorist financing, as amended having signed an agreement with the RCS.
 However, the UBO is expressly given the right to request that the access to information recorded in the RBE be restricted (eg, if the UBO would otherwise be exposed to a risk of fraud or kidnapping).
 Any communication between the manager of the UBO register and the entities subject to disclosure obligations will occur via a secure electronic system that leaves a trace of such communication.